authgear/authgear-server/docs/specs/sdk.md

   // The default value is 0.
   maxAge?: number;

-  // If this is true, then biometric is not used for reauthentication. skipUsingBiometric?: boolean;
 }

+interface BiometricOptions {
+  // fields omitted for brevity.
+}

 function authorize(options: AuthorizeOptions): Promise<{ userInfo: UserInfo, state?: string }>;

 // Reauthenticate the current user.
-// If biometric is enabled, biometric is used to reauthenticate the user, unless skipUsingBiometric is true.
+// If biometricOptions is given AND biometric is enabled, biometric is used to reauthenticate the user
-// Otherwise, it behaves like authorize(). function reauthenticate(options: ReauthenticateOptions): Promise<{ userInfo: UserInfo, state?: string }>;
+// Otherwise, it behaves like authorize(). function reauthenticate(options: ReauthenticateOptions, biometricOptions?: BiometricOptions): Promise<{ userInfo: UserInfo, state?: string }>;

+// Refresh the ID token so that it is newly issued and contains up-to-date claims.
+// You need to pass recent ID token to your server so that the `iat` is recent enough. function refreshIDToken(): Promise<void>;

 // canReauthenticate returns true if the user has logged in and they have authenticator to reauthenticate themselves.
 // Note that there are users who CANNOT reauthenticate themselves.